-It is crucial to know the date you want to take the test and the center before thinking about registration.
+It is crucial to know the date you want to take the test and the center before thinking about the SAT registration process.
 To sign up for SAT, you need to go to the College Board website and create an account, and you can ask your counselor or parent to help you register if you can’t.
 You will have to provide your official name and other identifying information.
 Always ensure this information matches your ID photo.

 You can decide if you want to answer other questions about personal information.
 Although this takes time, it is important because it is the information that will be sent to colleges and even scholarship agencies.